Healthy Spinach Artichoke Stuffed Mushrooms

 Instructions

-• Thaw and strain the spinach, and chop the onions, garlic, and artichokes, use a hand grater or box grater to shred the cheese.
+• Thaw and strain the spinach, chop the onions, garlic, and artichokes.
+Use a hand grater or box grater to shred the cheese.
+Line a rimmed baking sheet with parchment paper and preheat the oven to 375 degrees F.

 • Clean the mushrooms with a damp cloth, remove the stems and arrange the mushrooms on a parchment lined baking sheet.